Redkite (organisation): History

 The organisation was founded in New South Wales in August 1983 under the name the Malcolm Sargent Cancer Fund for Children in Australia.
 The name was inspired by Sir Malcolm Sargent who died of pancreatic cancer in 1967.

 It began with providing basic financial grants and practical assistance however later developed other services to support families with children that have cancer.
 It was then established in Queensland, Western Australia and Victoria.
 In 2005, the Malcolm Sargent Cancer Funds in New South Wales, Queensland and Western Australia merged.
 Victoria joined later in 2007.
 The entity formally changed their name to Redkite in that year.
 The organisation still operates in all Australian states.

-Vision & Purpose
+Purpose

 Redkite's purpose is to provide essential support to people diagnosed with cancer of ages 0–18 and their families with financial assistance and social services.
-They provide their services to patients in all stages of their illness; its vision is to support all people ages 0–18 suffering from any type of cancer.
+They provide their services to patients in all stages of their illness.